 You, as a small business owner or manager may find it hard to build a business when some employees are low performers.
-Low performance can lead to all kinds of issues like toxic office culture, missed financial goals, job loss, company closure, or even law suits.
+Low performance can lead to all kinds of issues like toxic office culture, missed financial goals, job loss, company closure, or even lawsuits.
 This blog post will help you deal with low performing, disengaged, and unmotivated employees.

 Employees may be low performers, disengaged, or unmotivated for three main reasons.
 First, they may not have the skills or training to do the work properly.
-Second, they may lack the confidence in their own skills to do the work.
-Third, they may be unmotivated because they don’t like the work, not care about the work, and may be actively looking for new work.
+Second, they may lack confidence in their own skills to do the work.
+Third, they may be unmotivated because they don’t like the work, do not care about the work, and may be actively looking for new work.
 Therefore, it’s your job to find out why the employee is low performing and then support them.

 Get a Baseline with a Performance Review

 When it comes to employee performance issues you need a baseline from which to start.
 In other words, you should have already been doing regular performance reviews but if that is not the case now is the time to start.
 Likewise, it may be beneficial for you to contract or hire an HR professional who can help you with this.

 A performance review does not have too long or difficult.
 For instance, keep your monthly reviews short with three to five questions that the supervisor rates the employee from 0-3 and adds up to show a total score.
 These questions are the main skills or actions expected of each employee.
 In addition, you should track the score over the course of each year.
 Also, in the spirit of keeping in simple, you should have a very small area for the supervisor to make short notes like “Always volunteers to take extra work.”
 As a result, you and your supervisors are forced to only make notes of the most important or relevant things.

 After you complete the performance review you should meet with the employee.
 During this meeting, you will discuss the performance review and try to find out what the issue is for the employee’s low performance.
 However, you should always come to these meetings opened-minded and ready to support your employees because you never really know what you will discover.